Minibus Hire in Rugby

 When you are looking for an interesting place to visit with family and friends, the town of Rugby makes an excellent option.
 Of course, a special outing deserves a special type of transportation, with can be supplied by the team at Minibus Hire in Rugby.
 When you book a vehicle you will also be supplied with your very own driver, which means that you will be able to enjoy the journey in comfort from the back seat.

-Minibus Hire in Coventry offers a wide of different types of vehicle, which means that you will be able to select the one that best suits your needs.
+Minibus Hire rugby offers a wide of different types of vehicle, which means that you will be able to select the one that best suits your needs.
 Taking a large group of people with you to explore Rugby can be a lot of fun and with vehicles of up to 72 seats to choose from, you will never have to worry about having to exclude people.

 Rugby is perhaps best known with its association with the sports of rugby and football and visitors to the town will have plenty of opportunities to explore this connection.
 Sports fans are sure to have fun checking out the James Gilbert Rugby Football Museum, which provides visitors with an insight into how footballs are made and contain a range of memorabilia.

 The museum is located opposite Rugby School, where the now iconic game of rugby is said to have been established.
 Although the school is not actually open to the public, visitors can take a stroll around the parameters to gain an appreciation for the classic Victorian architecture of this famous provide school.
 Make sure that you allow plenty of time to browse for bargains in the shops that can be found on Regent Street and perhaps pick up a few souvenirs.